guilleng/c-programming-a-modern-approach-solutions/chapter16/exercises/11/README.md

 ---

 To compute the total amount of memory needed for the structure `s`, the sizes of its individual members should be added up.
-The structure has three members:
+The structure consists of three members:

-1. The `double` variable `a`, which occupies 8 bytes.
++ The `double` variable `a`, which occupies 8 bytes.
-2. The union `e` also needs 8 bytes, because the largest member it may hold is a `double` datatype.
++ The union `e` also requires 8 bytes because the largest member it may hold is a `double` datatype.
-3. The char array `f`, which occupies 4 bytes.
++ The char array `f`, which occupies 4 bytes.

-A C compiler would typically allocate 20 bytes of memory for the structure `s`.
+Therefore, a C compiler would typically allocate 20 bytes of memory for the structure `s`.